 If you’re looking for a solid review of Magento (or anything else even actually), look out for reviewers who are willing to bolster their text with hard data.
 It really is difficult to argue with facts.

-Those take the time to do extensive tests and perform in-dept analysis like the one I’ve seen at Onilab is also a good example.
+Those take the time to do extensive tests and perform in-depth analysis like the one I’ve seen at Onilab is also a good example.

 — Jerry Low, founder @ Web Hosting Secret Revealed